TheAcharya/XLKit/README.md

 - Type-Safe: Strong enums and structs for all data types
 - Excel Compliance: Full OpenXML compliance with CoreXLSX validation
 - No Dependencies: Pure Swift, macOS 12+, Swift 6.0+
-- Comprehensive Testing: 51 tests with 100% API coverage, including all text alignment options (horizontal, vertical, combined), number formatting, border and merge functionality, and automated validation
+- Comprehensive Testing: 55 tests with 100% API coverage, including all text alignment options (horizontal, vertical, combined), number formatting, border and merge functionality, column ordering validation, and automated validation
 - Security Features: Comprehensive security features for production use

+## Recent Improvements

+### Column Ordering Fix (2025-10-18)

+Fixed critical column ordering bug for sheets with more than 26 columns (A-Z, AA, AB, etc.).
+The issue was resolved by implementing proper numeric column sorting in XLSXEngine.generateWorksheetXML() to ensure Excel-compliant column order.
+This fix ensures proper Excel column order: A, B, ..., Z, AA, AB, ..., BA, BB, ... in all generated files, maintaining full backward compatibility with existing APIs and storage model.
+All generated Excel files now open correctly in Excel without repair warnings.

 ## Security Features